anbruzga/RecipeFinder/README.md

 # RecipeFinder
  Recipe finder, which used Food2Fork Api, which says it is now closed.
 Allows to store products, that can be saved, reused, searched, modified, deleted.
 In the past, when I have created it, it allowed to query the API and displayed the results which had the selected ingredients.

- All the data are stored persistently, therefore can be reused later.
+ All the data are stored persistently with SQLite, therefore can be reused later.

 ### Menu:
 <img src="/Screenshots/main.png" width="250" height="500">